|

 Masai

-Mara is in the Rift Valley Province, Southwest of Kenya and
+Mara is in the Rift Valley Province, S. W Kenya and

-Mara hosts prolific wildlife , including big 9 and many more
+Prolific wildlife , including the "big 9" and many more

 carnivores and plains herbivores. |